Taking advantage of the analytics available for your Facebook business Page is necessary for a business to succeed in today’s digital landscape.

 There’s also an option to export Page-, post-, or video-specific data over a custom date range.
 You can export this report as a .csv or Excel file.

 You can put money behind the content on a Page to boost its exposure.
 The reports from these promotions are gathered in this section.
-In addition to showing the money spent and number of people reached, a more detailed report is also available.
+In addition to showing the money spent on Facebook advertising and number of people reached, a more detailed report is also available.

 This results page includes a breakdown of demographics, actions taken on the post, and where people found the content on Facebook.